NikolaosPapas/aisd-wde-4-the-box-model/README.md

 ## 7. **Container Styling**

-Next we apply CSS to format the container of our page.
+Next we will apply CSS to format the container of our page.

 ```css
 .container {